List of gravitationally rounded objects of the Solar System: Dwarf planets

-Satellites
+Natural satellites

 There are 19 natural satellites in the Solar System that are known to be massive enough to be close to hydrostatic equilibrium: seven of Saturn, five of Uranus, four of Jupiter, and one each of Earth, Neptune, and Pluto.
 Alan Stern calls these satellite planets, although the term major moon is more common.
 The smallest natural satellite that is gravitationally rounded is Saturn I Mimas (radius 198.2±0.4 km).
 This is smaller than the largest natural satellite that is known not to be gravitationally rounded, Neptune VIII Proteus (radius 210±7 km).

-Several of these were once in equilibrium but are no longer: these include Earth's moon and all of the moons listed for Saturn apart from Titan and Rhea.
+Several of these were once in equilibrium but are no longer: these include Earth's Moon and all of the moons listed for Saturn apart from Titan and Rhea.
 The status of Callisto, Titan, and Rhea is uncertain, as is that of the moons of Uranus and Pluto's moon Charon.
 The other large moons (Io, Europa, Ganymede, and Triton) are generally believed to still be in equilibrium today.
 Other moons that were once in equilibrium but are no longer very round, such as Saturn IX Phoebe (radius 106.5±0.7 km), are not included.
 In addition to not being in equilibrium, Mimas and Tethys have very low densities and it has been suggested that they may have non-negligible internal porosity, in which case they would not be satellite planets.

 The moons of the trans-Neptunian objects (other than Charon) have not been included, because they appear to follow the normal situation for TNOs rather than the moons of Saturn and Uranus, and become solid at a larger size (900–1000 km diameter, rather than 400 km as for the moons of Saturn and Uranus).
 Eris I Dysnomia and Orcus I Vanth, though larger than Mimas, are dark bodies in the size range that should allow for internal porosity, and in the case of Dysnomia a low density is known.

 Satellites are listed first in order from the Sun, and second in order from their parent body.
 For the round moons, this mostly matches the Roman numeral designations, with the exceptions of Iapetus and the Uranian system.
 This is because the Roman numeral designations originally reflected distance from the parent planet and were updated for each new discovery until 1851, but by 1892, the numbering system for the then-known satellites had become "frozen" and from then on followed order of discovery.
 Thus Miranda (discovered 1948) is Uranus V despite being the innermost of Uranus' five round satellites.
 The missing Saturn VII is Hyperion, which is not large enough to be round (mean radius 135±4 km).